Amber31422/washmachine-test-rest-api/README.md

 The Wash Machine Test REST API is one test API that provides the possibility of remote control of different washing machine actions.

 ## API Overview
 The API is generally RESTFUL and returns results in JSON.
-The API supports HTTP and HTTPS.
+The API supports HTTP.

 The API provides commands to remote start, stop and wash program changing.